nhnt11/kirchhoff-circuits/README.md

 kfx.initialize_flux_circuit_from_random(random_type='voronoi_volume')
 ```

-To set node and edge attributes ('source','potential' ,'conductivity','flow_rate') use the set_source_landscape(), set_plexus_landscape() methods of the kirchhof class and use the class method plot_circuit for plotly output:
+To set node and edge attributes ('source','potential' ,'conductivity','flow_rate') use the set_source_landscape(), set_plexus_landscape() methods of the kirchhoff class and use the class method plot_circuit for plotly output:
 ```
 import kirchhoff.circuit_flow as kfc